Problem

 SSRS Overview

 Reporting Services provides report authoring (development), rendering and management features.
-In many environments, Reporting Services is installed on a separate SQL Server to handle only reporting needs.
+Install Reporting Services on a separate server to handle only reporting needs.
 Keep in mind Reporting Services is a separate installation option when you install SQL Server.
-During the installation process, new SQL Server programs are installed in addition to two databases to support the report metadata and temporary objects.
-After the installation, configurations are needed to access the report metadata and to setup features to email, encrypt the data, etc.
+During the installation process, it adds two databases to support the report metadata and temporary objects.
+After the installation, configure the report metadata and to setup features to email, encrypt the data, etc.

-Check out the SQL Server Reporting Services Tutorial as a stepping stone to learning the technology.
-Once you have worked through the tutorial, explore the SQL Server Reporting Services tips.
+Check out the SSRS Tutorial as a steppingstone to learning the technology.
+Once you have worked through the tutorial, explore the SSRS tips.

 SSAS Overview

-Historically, Analysis Services was the primary business intelligence tool in SQL Server.
+Historically, Analysis Services was the primary business intelligence tool for the Microsoft Data Platform.
 Analysis Services provides the means to build and query multi-dimensional data and more recently Tabular data format.
 Analysis Services and the relational engine have a number of parallel concepts.
 Both have databases, programming languages, security, backup and recovery features, etc. The key concept with Analysis Services are cubes.
-If you are a visual person, you can think of cubes as a very large "Rubik's Cube" with a number of different ways to access the data to determine trends, opportunities, etc.
+If you are a visual person, you can think of cubes as a very large “Rubik’s Cube” with a number of different ways to access the data to determine trends, opportunities, etc.

 Analysis Services is a separate installation option like Integration Services and Reporting Services.